kettanaito/sentinel-dom/README.md

   </a>
 </p>

-<h1 align="center">Sentinel DOM</h1>
+<h1 align="center"><strong>Sentinel DOM</strong></h1>

+## Introduction
+**Sentinel DOM** is a library aimed to make visibility tracking of DOM elements easy and flexible.
+Althought it is designed primarily for analytics purposes, you may use it anywhere you need to determine element's visibility.

 ## Install
 ```
 npm install --save-dev sentinel-dom
 ```

-## Introduction
-**Sentinel DOM** is a library aimed to make visibility tracking of DOM elements easy and flexible.
-Althought it is designed primarily for analytics purposes, you may use it anywhere you need to determine element's visibility.

 ## Getting started
 Import the library in your project: